kuatsu/react-native-cloud-storage/docs/docs/api/RNCloudStorage.md

 # RNCloudStorage

 The `RNCloudStorage` is the default export of the library and provides the core functionality.
-API conventions loosely follow the conventions of Node's `fs`.
+File operations loosely follow the conventions of Node's `fs`.

 ```ts
 import RNCloudStorage from { react-native-cloud-storage };